'A dangerous time': Portland, Oregon, sees record homicides

 Wheeler and Police Chief Chuck Lovell said this was in response to data showing a disproportionate impact on Black drivers, but also because the city doesn't have enough officers.

-But experts, police and residents say a shift of resources and added traffic barrels are not nearly enough to counter the most violent year in the city's modern history.
+But experts, police and residents say these measures aren't nearly enough to counter the most violent year in the city's modern history.

 The increasing violence and pleas for cities to do more have compelled some areas to switch from defunding police departments to restoring funding to them.